20 Types of Cars and Body Styles Explained

 Crossover

-If we had to summarize crossovers in a single phrase, it would be “a combination of an SUV and a hatchback”.
-Crossovers have the practicality of an SUV but also come with superb fuel efficiency like hatchbacks do, as they are built on a unibody construction that is lighter and consumes less fuel.
+If we had to summarize Crossovers in a single phrase, it would be “A combination of an SUV and a hatchback”.
+Crossovers have SUV practicality merged with superb hatchback fuel efficiency, due to unibody construction that’s lighter and more fuel-efficient.

 #13.
 SPYDER.